ABC Blog

 Why Are Bees Dying

 Do you consider bees an unwelcome pest?
 If so, you aren’t alone.
-Many people are afraid of this small, buzzing, yellow-and-black insect—or, more specifically, scared of its sting.
-For people who are allergic to bee stings, an encounter with these stinging insects is truly a critical (even life-and-death) event to be avoided.
+Many people are afraid of this tiny, buzzing, yellow-and-black insect—or, more specifically, scared of its sting.
+For people allergic to bee stings, an encounter with these stinging insects is genuinely a critical (even life-and-death) event to avoid.
 Even for those who aren’t allergic, chances are that you’d rather stay away from bees.

-While you may know that bees play an important role in our ecosystem, you may not realize that bee populations worldwide have experienced a significant decline.
+While you may know that bees play an essential role in our ecosystem, you may not realize that bee populations worldwide have experienced a significant decline.
 If you’re among the folks who avoid these little creatures at all costs, that may not sound like such a bad thing.
-Let’s talk about why bees have been dying, why they’re important to humans and what to do if you find a beehive in or around your home.
+Let’s talk about why bees have been dying, why they’re essential to humans, and what to do if you find a beehive in or around your home.

 Why Are Bees Dying?